 Elsa Beskow Mug with handle

 Mugs with patterns by Catharina Kippel, based on illustrations by Elsa Beskow.
-The designs includes Uncle blue is skiing, Cornflower, Clown, Baker and Mr Tomato, Uncle Blue, Pyrola, The Strawberry family, Dandelions, Little Willow, King Winter, Hare, Aunts Green, Brown & Lavender (set of 3 mugs), Mr & Mrs Cucumber and Three little lasses (set of 3 mugs).
+The designs includes, Poppy, Marguerite, Uncle blue is skiing, Cornflower, Baker, Mr Tomato, Mrs Dill, Uncle Blue, Pyrola, The Strawberry family, Dandelions, Little Willow, King Winter, Hare, Aunts Green, Brown & Lavender, Hare.

 The endearing stories by the children’s book author and illustrator Elsa Beskow have been interpreted by Catharina Kippel, a designer who has worked with Design House Stockholm right from the beginning.
 Using visual quotations from Elsa Beskow’s works Catharina stresses the humour with which Elsa so typically portrays people and nature.

 New bone china.
 Inglazed decal.
 Capacity: 40 cl (13.5 fl. oz.).

 Elsa Beskow was born in southern Stockholm in 1874.
 Her father died when she was 15 and her mother took the children to live with her unmarried siblings who shared the same household.
 Elsa’s aunts and uncle became the models for Aunt Green, Aunt Brown, Aunt Lavender and Uncle Blue.
 From 1892 to 1895 Elsa studied to become an art teacher and it was at this time that she started illustrating children’s stories.
 Her stories and her illustrations were a dominant influence in the world of children’s books for more than 50 years.
 Her books have been translated into more than 20 languages and many of today’s children’s authors and illustrators have been inspired by her art.